 Join our most involved and hands-on dog sledding tour, where you spend a full day like an Iditarod musher.
 Meet your own team of sled dogs and learn each of their personalities and position.
 Practice the essentials of maneuvering a dog sled, learn the commands, and outfit your dogs with their harnesses.
 Take off down the wilderness trail until you reach our winter training camp, and then park and snack your team just like at a race checkpoint.
 While the dogs rest, sit around a campfire and enjoy a hot lunch before heading back out on the trail for your return trip to the homestead.
 Moderate fitness level highly recommended.

 Need extra warm gear?
 We’ve got you covered.
 Arctic-quality parkas, snow pants, boots, hat, neck warmer, and mittens are provided for your use, free of charge.

 For the Full-Day Mushing Adventure, every person typically drives their own dog sled and team of dogs.
 If you would like to double up and share one sled with another person, then that is also an option.
+The second person on a shared sled costs $399.
 When booking, there are different ticket options for either a “sled driver” or “sled passenger.”
 We can only book up to 2 sleds at a time (1-4 people) for this tour except by special arrangement.